Konye-Urgench: Najm-ad-Din al-Kubra Mausoleum, Sultan Ali Mausoleum and Piryar Vali Mausoleum Complex

-This complex is situated in the centre of the new town of Kunya-Urgench, within a Muslim cemetery.
+This complex is situated in the centre of the new town of Konye-Urgench, within a Muslim cemetery.
 The Najm-ad-Din al-Kubra Mausoleum was erected in the first half of the 14th century, and derives its name from the philosopher, painter, physician, chess master and general Najm al-Din Kubra, the founder of the Kubrawiya Sufi order.
 This is one of the structures which was rebuilt during the Khorezm era of prosperity, and also after the Mongol invasion.

 The Mausoleum of Sultan Ali, who ruled in the 16th century, is located across.
 It is a hexagonal monument, with a dome measuring 9.5 meters in diameter.

 The Mausoleum of Piryar Vali, a contemporary of Najm al-Din al-Kubra, is located to the west of the latter's mausoleum, and was built in the 13th and 14th centuries.
 It is 6.5 meters high and measures 7.5 meters in length.